dotnet-presentations/blazor-workshop/docs/01-components-and-layout.md

 ```

 To apply a layout use the `@layout` directive.
-Typically this is done in a `_ViewImports.cshtml` file, which then gets inherited hierarchically.
-See *Pages/_ViewImports.cshtml*.
+Typically this is done in a `_Imports.razor` file, which then gets inherited hierarchically.
+See *Pages/_Imports.razor*.

 ```
 @layout MainLayout